EqualPasta/blog/_posts/2017/2017-06-15-steam-controller-with-unity.markdown

 ![Add Unity to library](/assets/2017/steam-controller-with-unity/steam-add-library.png)
 <br>
-## 2. Configure the Steam controller
+## 2. Configure the Steam Controller
 * After you've added Unity to your Steam library, open `Big Picture`.
 * Make sure your Steam controller is on, and connected to Steam.
 * Find Unity in the library, and open it.